artistcentredcomputing/artistcentredcomputing.github.io/index.md

 such as:

-- domain-specific languages vs general purpose languages for artistic creation
+- domain-specific languages vs general purpose languages for artistic
-- do artists *need* different computing environments from the rest of us?
+  creation: do artists *need* different computing environments from the rest of us?
-- in-depth technical analyses of and comparisons between artist-centred languages or created artworks
+- in-depth technical analyses of and comparisons between artist-centred languages
 - how do we evaluate languages for artists?
 - what would a language designed by Beethoven look like?
   Michaelangelo?
 Stravinsky?